Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

-Here is the latest news from Nampula, Mozambique, written by Hannah.
+Here is the latest news from Nampula, Mozambique.

 On September 22, we held a picnic at our rural Quinta Graça property in order to thank the many volunteers whose labor was invaluable to the success of this summer’s Fiel Conference.
 The volunteers themselves did all the work to make the picnic happen; we simply supplied the funds to purchase the food, which they cooked on-site over open fires.
 We also welcomed to the event other friends who couldn’t volunteer at the conference but contributed to the picnic fund from their personal means.